 I did have to open a really trivial ticket with Google about the new External label (local) thing (it’s actually fake and doesn’t act like a label, but it looks like one) that they’re quietly forcing onto emails that come from outside the domain, because there were a number of bugs we found with that “feature” and it was basically undocumented.
 Until we complained, and then they quietly sneaked out that above blog post.
 And then stealth fixed one of our bugs while asking us for email headers to prove it, which we obviously couldn’t then provide even though we had screenshot evidence that it worked differently before.
 Google plz.

 Our union also sent an email saying that the first round of negotiations for our University’s Support Staff contract went really badly, and the initial offer that the University tabled involved us retroactively accepting a lower salary and actually giving back pay that we had already received in order to come in line with this lower retroactive pay.
 Needless to say this doesn’t sit well with anyone.
-I’m definitely hightailing it out of this place as soon as I can gracefully do so though, so I’m not too bothered about it, although I wonder if there’ll be another strike.
+It’s likely not going to affect me too much since I’m leaving soon, although I wonder if there’ll be another strike.
 There was one a few years ago I think, around when our last Support Staff contract was signed.
 The reason for this retroactive demand from the University is that previous negotiations were cut short by the COVID-19 outbreak, so both the University and our union agreed to temporarily use the previous expired contract that was already in place between the two bodies until it was safe for negotiations to resume.
 That time has apparently arrived.